-Our goal is to improve the global public policy landscape facilitated by improved government-civil relations that uphold people centered public policies for democratic governance.
+To improve the global public policy landscape facilitated by improved government-civil relations that uphold people-centered public policies for democratic governance.

-The mission of PPI is to develop thought leadership that enriches the social and economic wellbeing of citizens through rational and independent public policy research and engagements.
+PPI adheres to a set of core values, beliefs, and principles that guide the Institute’s choices and staff actions as we meet our mission of developing thought leadership that enriches the social, economic and political wellbeing of citizens through rational and independent public policy research and engagements.

 3. To disseminate widely emerging public policy knowledge, statistics and trends impacting on governance and development.